ytdl-org/youtube-dl/README.md

     --write-info-json                Write video metadata to a .info.json file --write-annotations              Write video annotations to a
                                      .annotations.xml file
-    --load-info-json FILE            JSON file containing the video information (created with the "--write-info-json"
+    --load-info FILE                 JSON file containing the video information (created with the "--write-info-json"
                                      option)
     --cookies FILE                   File to read cookies from and dump cookie jar in
     --cache-dir DIR                  Location in the filesystem where youtube-dl can store some downloaded information
                                      permanently.
-By default
+By default $XDG_CACHE_HOME
-                                     $XDG_CACHE_HOME/youtube-dl or
-                                     ~/.cache/youtube-dl .
-At the moment, only
+                                     /youtube-dl or ~/.cache/youtube-dl .
+At the
-                                     YouTube player files (for videos with
+                                     moment, only YouTube player files (for
-                                     obfuscated signatures) are cached, but that
+                                     videos with obfuscated signatures) are
-                                     may change.
+                                     cached, but that may change.
     --no-cache-dir                   Disable filesystem caching
     --rm-cache-dir                   Delete all filesystem cache files